Single-photon quantum regime of artificial radiation pressure on a surface acoustic wave resonator: Results

-where $n_\mathrm{d}$ is the average photon number of the drive field in the MW resonator and $\Delta \equiv \omega_\mathrm{m}-\omega_\mathrm{d}$ is the detuning.
-When the drive field is tuned to the red-sideband transition, i.e., $\Delta = \omega_\mathrm{s}$, the two resonators are resonantly coupled to each other.
-With the red-sideband drive, the excitation of the SAW resonator is converted to the excitation of the MW resonator, and its output MW power $P_\mathrm{out}$ can be written as
+where $n_\mathrm{d}$ is the average photon number of the drive field in the MW resonator and $\Delta \equiv \omega_\mathrm{m}-\omega_\mathrm{d}-\omega _\mathrm{s}$ is the detuning.
+The details of the derivation are presented in the Supplementary Note 4~\cite{supple}.
+When the drive field is tuned to the red-sideband transition, i.e., $\Delta = 0$, the two resonators are parametrically coupled to each other.
+Then, the excitation of the SAW resonator is converted to the excitation of the MW resonator, and its output MW power $P_\mathrm{out}$ can be written as

 where $C_0\equiv 4g_0^2/(\kappa\Gamma)$ is the single-photon cooperativity between the SAW and MW resonators, $\kappa$ and $\Gamma$ are the respective total loss rates, and $\kappa_\mathrm{ex}$ is the external coupling of the MW resonator.
-The intra-resonator phonon number $n_\mathrm{s}$ of the SAW resonator is calibrated by the Stark shift of the MW resonator (See Fig.~S5 in the Supplementary Information~\cite{supple}).
-Figure \ref{fig3}b shows the strength of the Pockels nonlinearity $\beta$ evaluated from the observed conversion efficiency.
-Here we use a weak drive field which provides a small number of intra-resonator photons ($n_\mathrm{d} \sim 0.01$) to avoid saturation of the MW resonator.
-The overall behavior agrees well with the theoretical prediction.
+The average intra-resonator photon number $n_\mathrm{d}$ of the drive field and the intra-resonator phonon number $n_\mathrm{s}$ of the SAW resonator are calibrated by the saturation effect and the Stark shift of the MW resonator, respectively (See Supplementary Figures~4 and 5 in the Supplementary Note 5 and 6~\cite{supple}).
+Here, for the phonon-to-photon conversion, we use a weak drive field which provides a small $n_\mathrm{d}$~($\sim 0.01$) to avoid saturating the MW resonator.
+Therefore, we can evaluate $C_0$ from Eq.~(8).
+Acccording to the definition of $g_0$ in Eq.~(6), the relation between $C_0$ and $\beta$ follows